-The rooms at the Keio Presso Inn are small but perfect!
-The shower was very powerful and the small bathroom managed to contain every toiletry item you might need.
-The highlight for me was the toilet!
-So many buttons and options and best of all, a warm seat!
+The rooms at the Keio Presso Inn are small but perfect.
+The shower was very powerful, and the small bathroom contained every toiletry item you might need.
+The highlight for me was the toilet.
+There were so many buttons and options and, best of all, a warm seat.

-The room at the Keio Press Inn Tokyo was very small but like the bathroom, it had everything I could possibly need!
-There was a hairdryer, a kettle, space to hang clothes and best of all lots of power points and USB points for charing.
-I found that Japan does not have the most fantastic coffee.
-However, my room at the Keio Presso Inn came with fantastic drip coffee bags that were delicious!
+The room at the Keio Press Inn Tokyo was tiny but like the bathroom, had everything I could need.
+There was a hairdryer, a kettle, space to hang clothes and best of all lots of power points and USB points for charging.

-Key Things to Know Before You Go to Tokyo
+Key Things to Know Before Your Day in Tokyo

-⇒ When you only have one day you don’t want to spend it standing in queues or finding out that the key things you wanted to see are now sold out.
+⇒ When you only have to see Tokyo in one day you don’t want to spend it standing in queues or finding out that the key things you wanted to see are now sold out.
 Start by buying your Tokyo metro ticket online before you go.

 ⇒ If you only have one day in Tokyo don’t waste any of it standing in lines.
 Check out the top 10 Tokyo tours where you can skip the line by booking tickets in advance.

 ⇒One of the best ways to maximize limited time in a city is to get on board a Hop On Hop Off Bus.
 This is a great way to get an overview of the key attractions in Tokyo.